History of Egypt: Roman province of Egypt

 Egypt quickly became the Empire's breadbasket supplying the greater portion of the Empire's grain in addition to flax, papyrus, glass and many other finished goods.
 The city of Alexandria became a key trading outpost for the Roman Empire (by some accounts, the most important for a time).
 Shipping from Egypt regularly reached India and Ethiopia among other international destinations.
 It was also a leading (perhaps the leading) scientific and technological center of the Empire.
 Scholars such as Ptolemy, Hypatia, and Heron broke new ground in astronomy, mathematics, and other disciplines.
 Culturally, the city of Alexandria at times rivaled Rome in its importance.

 Diocese of Egypt

 The Hanging Church of Cairo, first built in the 3rd or 4th century, is one of the most famous Coptic Orthodox churches in Egypt.

 Christianity reached Egypt relatively early in the evangelist period of the first century (traditionally credited to Mark the Evangelist).
 Alexandria, Egypt and Antioch, Syria quickly became the leading centers of Christianity.
-Diocletian's reign marked the transition from the classical Roman to the Late antique/Byzantine era in Egypt, when a great number of Egyptian Christians were persecuted.
+Diocletian's reign marked the transition from the classical Roman to the late antique/Byzantine era in Egypt, when a great number of Egyptian Christians were persecuted.
 The New Testament had by then been translated into Egyptian.
-After the Council of Chalcedon in AD 451, a distinct Egyptian Coptic Church was firmly established.
+After the Council of Chalcedon in 451, a distinct Egyptian Coptic Church was firmly established.